 All travellers to New Zealand (except those from exempt locations) are required to have a COVID-19 test taken and a negative result returned within 72 hours of their first scheduled international flight.

-You will need to have had both your COVID-19 sample taken and your result returned no more than 72 hours before the scheduled departure time of your first international departure.
-COVID-19 testing and result certificates for travel clearance are provided by private pathology clinics.
+You need to have had both your COVID-19 sample taken and your result returned no more than 72 hours before the scheduled departure time of your first international departure.
+You must provide the approved documentation of your negative test result at the airport when you check in for your flight.
+You also need a valid managed isolation voucher and any relevant travel documentation.

 Travellers from very high risk countries